julelang/manual/src/memory/mutability.md

 # Mutability

 Mutability is the opposite of immutability.
 Mutable memory areas are allowed to be changed.
-It must be specified that a identified memory area is mutable, otherwise every identified memory area is considered immutable.
+It must be specified that an identified memory area is mutable; every identified memory area is considered immutable.
 Mutability for an identified field is achieved using the `mut` keyword.

 ## Mutable Variables
 Let's learn to say how we want a variable that is immutable by default to be mutable.
 The keyword `mut` is used for this.
 Before defining a variable, declare it mutable with this keyword.
 Then you will have a mutable variable.